Yogesh07-pixel/TAIRP/README.md

-# TAIRP
+# TWSIP_Personal-Portfolio-Website.
-This Repository Contains all the three tasks of Web Development and Designing internship provided by the Tech A Intern.

-Task 1 :- Personal Portfolio Website.
+This repo contains the code of my Personal Portfolio Website.

-Task 2 :- Weather Application.

-Task 3 :- To Do List.
+Technologies Used :- HTML , CSS , JAVASCRIPT